matallo/jekyll-thumbnail-filter/README.md

 {{ post.content | thumbnail_url: post.url, post.title }}
 ```

-See the [examples](/examples) content for full examples and output, or live in the [CARTO Blog](https://carto.com/blog/welcome-to-carto-builder/#post-relations) which this filter was developed for.
+See the [examples](/examples) content for full examples and output.

 ## TODO

 - [ ] Bundle the filter as a ruby gem
 - [ ] Move output to tests